danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ## Registering the API with Auth0

-When the Account API receives a request with the bearer token, it will have to verify the token with Auth0.
+When the Account API receives a request with the bearer token, it will have to verify the token with the help of Auth0.
 In order to do that, we first have to register our API with them:

-1. Create an Auth0 account and setup your tenant.
+1. <a href="https://auth0.com/signup" target="_blank" rel="noopener noreferrer">Signup</a> and setup your tenant.
 2. In the Auth0 dashboard, navigate to "APIs" and click on "Create API".
 3. Follow the <a href="https://auth0.com/docs/apis" target="_blank" rel="noopener noreferrer">instructions</a> and provide a "Name" and "Identifier".
 For example `Account API` and `https://api.danillouz.dev/account`.
 4. Use `RS256` as the signing algorithm (more on that later).